skip to main content

 Our hotel’s close to Bourbon Street

-You’d be forgiven for thinking the legendary Bourbon Street was named for that classic American spirit — after all, there’s no shortage of spirits (of both the alcoholic and otherworldly variety) to be found here — but the name actually comes from a French royal family in power during the 1700s.
+While you might assume that the iconic Bourbon Street was named after the beloved American spirit, it's actually a nod to a French royal family who held sway in the 1700s.
 And you’ll have a royally good time day or night along this high-octane street, known for its sweet sounds and even sweeter drinks.
+Our hotel near Bourbon Street puts you right at the heart of the action and history of New Orleans.

-Amid the energy and excitement, it can be difficult to know where to begin, but don’t miss these historical institutions:
+At our hotel near Bourbon Street, amid the energy and excitement, it can be difficult to know where to begin, but don’t miss these iconic institutions steeped in Bourbon street history:

 • Galatoire’s Restaurant: Founded in 1905, Galatoire’s is one of the city’s oldest and most revered restaurants.
 Dress up and come here for French fine dining that is just as it was a century ago, with time-honored French-Creole recipes passed through the generations, served expertly by waiters in tuxes.